microsoft/xbox-live-unity-plugin/README.md

     .\Build\BuildPackage.ps1
     ```

+## Using the Xbox Live Unity Asset

+See the docs at https://docs.microsoft.com/en-us/windows/uwp/xbox-live/get-started-with-creators/develop-creators-title-with-unity

 ## Using the Game Save Plugin

 When the ```.\Build\BuildPackage.ps1``` script is run, the `XboxLive.unitypackage` is generated.
 When that unity package is imported into a unity project, the `GameSave` folder within the `Xbox Live\Assets\Scripts\` folder will contain the `GameSave.unitypackage` which contains scripts for integrating with Connected Storage.